How can I archive and remove old reports from my hard drive? Print E-mail

 • In the Report Writer, click File > Open Inspection option.

-• Use the file dialog window to navigate to the CD, DVD, or other report folder where your inspection files are stored, locate the desired inspection report file, and open it.
+• Use the file dialog window to navigate to the drive or report folder where your inspection files are stored, locate the desired inspection report file, and open it it that way.

 ARCHIVING PDF FILES

-Other inspectors prefer to print and archive final PDF printouts of their reports periodically instead, after which may may also either archive or simply remove any older original .r3d report files they don't need from their program data folder.
-If you create separate PDFs for each report, then archiving .PDF files may be done similarly to archiving .r3d files- by opening the folder where your final PDFs are stored in Explorer, selecting the desired group of PDF files, and copying and burning them to DVD or CD for safekeeping.
+Some inspectors prefer to print and archive final PDF printouts of their reports periodically instead, after which may may also either archive or simply remove any older original .r3d report files they don't need from their program data folder.
+If you create separate PDFs for each report, then archiving .PDF files may be done similarly to archiving .r3d files- by opening the folder where your final PDFs are stored in Explorer, selecting the desired group of PDF files, and copying and storing them on alternate media or a backup drive for safekeeping.

 PDFs are not backed up by the 3D backup feature, since PDF (Portable Document Format) is not a 3D software program format but are basically equivalent to final "printouts", similar to printing out to your printer.
 So you may wish to back those up separately if you create and archive them.
-Since PDFs files do not require the 3D program to be opened, this is a really handy way to archive reports on CD or DVD that may be easily opened on any computer.
+Since PDFs files do not require the 3D program to be opened, this is a really handy way to archive reports on other media that may be easily transferred and opened on any computer.

 PDF files also retain their exact original final "printed" look.
 You would need to also retain the .r3d files however, if you want to be able to open inspections in 3D software.
-That might be useful if you want to use an older report as a starting base to a reinspect a property previously inspected, or should you need to issue a revision or corrected report for some reason.
+That might be useful if you want to use an older report as a starting base to a reinspect a property previously inspected, as mentioned in the article above, or should you need to issue a revision or corrected report for some reason.
 Or you may wish to retain original .r3d files until the statute of limitations in your area expires, particularly if you archived additional files, photos, or inspector notes with the report that you didn't include in your final report.
-For convenience, one could archive both their original .r3d and PDF final printouts for various groups of reports on the same CD/DVD if desired.
+For convenience, one could archive both their original .r3d and PDF final printouts for various groups of reports on the same backup media if desired.

 Now that you know how easy it is to manage older report files by archiving them and removing them from your software data folder, you may want to archive older report files every year, every six months, quarter, or perhaps only every few years.
 Or whenever you decide using the Backup All Files option in Office Management to do a full backup of all your existing data files starts taking a little too long or too large for your liking.